School in China: Hangzhou

 Zhejiang University of Technology

-The School in China's host in Hangzhou is the Zhejiang University of Technology (ZUT), which has its own attractive and recently landscaped campus in the center of the city.
+The School in China's host in Hangzhou is the Zhejiang University of Technology (ZUT), which is located near the center of the city.
 The university enrolls approximately 15,000 Chinese students on its welcoming, vibrant campus.
 Students have the option to choose a semester or a full year of study.